tian3rd/pi_dev/softioc/lsc_vga_ctrl/readme.md

   This holds the mdem interface file for the `lsc_vga_ctrl` service.
 Once the service starts, use `medm lsc_vga_ctrl/medm/devices.adl` to interact with the service via this interface.

 - **python** -
   This hold the python implementations of the service.
 This can be based on the EPICS softIoc server or the python based pcaspy implementation.
-The remained of this installation instruction is based on the pcaspy SimpleServer implementation (ala `_ss`).
+The remained of this installation instruction is based on the pcaspy SimpleServer implementation.

 - **systemd** -
   This hold the files for installation of the python script to run and managed by the OS systemd service.
 This will help keep the python implementation operational.